Equivalent Fractions With Number Lines

 Step 2: Subdivide to Create Equivalents

 Now, let's find an equivalent fraction by subdividing each third.
-That said, if we divide each third into two equal parts, we'll have six equal sections.
-In practice, observe that the point previously marked as 1/3 now aligns perfectly with the 2/6 mark.
-This visually demonstrates that 1/3 is equivalent to 2/6 That's the part that actually makes a difference..
+But if we divide each third into two equal parts, we'll have six equal sections.
+Observe that the point previously marked as 1/3 now aligns perfectly with the 2/6 mark.
+This visually demonstrates that 1/3 is equivalent to 2/6 Easy to understand, harder to ignore..

 Step 3: Repeat for Further Equivalents

 We can repeat this process.
 Dividing each sixth into two equal parts creates twelfths.
 The point representing 1/3 will now align with 4/12.
-Thus, 1/3, 2/6, and 4/12 are equivalent fractions Surprisingly effective..
+Thus, 1/3, 2/6, and 4/12 are equivalent fractions Which is the point..

 This visual demonstration clearly shows that by multiplying both the numerator and the denominator by the same number, we create equivalent fractions.
 In our example: